zhangyk8/npDoseResponse/docs/source/index.rst

 Welcome to the documentation of "npDoseResponse"!
 ===================================

 **npDoseResponse** is a Python library for estimating and conducting valid inference on a (causal) dose-response curve and its derivative function via novel integral and localized derivative estimators.
-We also provide the inverse probability weighting and doubly robust estimators of the dose-response curve and its derivative function with and without the positivity condition.
+It also provides the regression adjustment (RA), inverse probability weighting (IPW) and doubly robust (DR) estimators of the dose-response curve and its derivative function with and without the positivity condition, as described in [2]_.

 A Preview into the Proposed Methodology
 ------------